Out for Sport

-Out For Sport is a non-profit, representative organisation based in London.
+Out For Sport is a non-profit organisation representing LGBTQ+ grassroots sports clubs, based in London.

 History

-Founded in 1999 and incorporated in 2013, it is a federation of gay sports clubs in the UK which aims to increase participation of the gay community in sports.
+Founded in 1999 and incorporated in 2013, it is a federation of LGBTQ+ sports clubs in the UK which aims to increase participation of the LGBTQ+ community in sports.
 It also sits as London's representative organisation within the Federation of Gay Games as a full member, giving it two votes on matters such as elections to its board, where the Gay Games is held and other initiatives the Federation is involved in around the world.
 Part of Out For Sport's role as a member of the Federation of Gay Games is to raise awareness of the Gay Games and encourage participation in the Games.

 One of the founding members of Out For Sport was Ivan Bussens, a member of the Out To Swim aquatics club.

 Organisation

-Out For Sport is the UK's only gay sports organisation run by and for sports clubs.
-It has affiliated clubs in swimming, running, rowing, squash, hockey, tennis, rugby, football, sailing, martial arts, golf, basketball, and roller derby.
+Out For Sport is the UK's only LGBTQ+ sports organisation run by and for sports clubs.
+It has affiliated clubs in swimming, running, rowing, squash, hockey, tennis, rugby, football, sailing, jujitsu, golf, basketball, and roller derby.